umccr/umccrise/README.md

 Install PCGR

-The PCGR data bundle gets refreshed every release, so please select the appropriate one from [https://github.com/sigven/pcgr#step-2-download-pcgr-and-data-bundle][PCGR's README]!
+The PCGR data bundle gets refreshed every release, so please select the appropriate one from [PCGR's README](https://github.com/sigven/pcgr#step-2-download-pcgr-and-data-bundle)!

 ```bash
 # Clone the fork that is decoupled from Docker and install